sumitmadhwani/GSoC-2017_Kivy/README.md

 I have also contributed some of the code to projects Pyjnius and Pyobjus.

-In Pyjnius, if we need to override a JAVA method then we have to provide signature of that method to Pyjnius's property `java_method`.
+In Pyjnius, if we need to override a JAVA method then we have to provide signature of that method to Pyjnius' property `java_method`.
 I made a pull request on documenting the step wise procedure for finding signature of Android methods.

 In Pyobjus, for implementing any sensor, we need to make a bridge in pyobjus since that part of code cannot be converted from Objective C to python.
 So I needed to add some Objective C code for implementation of sensors in Plyer.